underscoreio/shapeless-guide/src/pages/type-level-programming/dependent-functions.md

-Shapeless uses dependent types all over the place: in `Generic`, in `Witness` (which we will see in the next chapter), and in a host of other implicit values that operate on `HLists`.
+Shapeless uses dependent types all over the place: in `Generic`, in `Witness` (which we will see in the next chapter), and in a host of other "ops" type classes that we will survey in Part II of this guide.

 For example, shapeless provides a type class called `Last` that returns the last element in an `HList`.